C interview questions and answers

 Answer:

-Step 1: () and [] enjoys equal precedence.
-So rule of associative will decide the priority.
-Its associative is left to right so first priority goes to ().
+Step 1: The operators () and [] share equal precedence.
+As per the rule of associativity (left to right), the first priority is assigned to ().

-Step 2: Inside the bracket * and ptr enjoy equal precedence.
-From rule of associative (right to left) first priority goes to ptr and second priority goes to *.
+Step 2: Within the brackets, * and ptr have equal precedence.
+According to the right-to-left rule of associativity, the first priority is assigned to ptr, and the second priority goes to *.

-Step4: Since data type enjoys least priority so assign fourth priority to char.
+Step 4: As the data type has the least priority, assign the fourth priority to char.

 (2) How to read following pointer?